ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 layout: post
 title: "How Does The Zero-Trust Architecture Work"
 date:   2022-06-20
 description: "Zero-Trust is such a buzzword these days and yet there is little documentation online on how to build one.
-I recently read the "Zero Trust Networks" book by Gilman & Barth (which I recommend 100%), so I decided to share my notes.
+I recently read the Zero Trust Networks book by Gilman & Barth (which I recommend 100%), so I decided to share my notes.
 Hopefully you'll find them useful!"
 tags: ["Featured"]
 ---